The course is part of this learning path

 This diagram shows the flow of processes within a SIEM tool.
 Data is collected and processed to extract its core meaning.
 The SIEM tool enriches these findings by correlating disparately sourced logs, or applying statistical analysis to spot anomalous behaviour.
 Finally, this information is reported for further action.
 Another approach to protective monitoring involves security auditing.

 Security auditing is the assessment of a system or application.
 This audit can be achieved manually by talking to staff involved with the system or by performing scans of the system and looking for any vulnerabilities.
-We would also look at analyzing the ways that access to the system is controlled, either through computer based controls or physical controls such as security doors.
+We would also look at analysing the ways that access to the system is controlled, either through computer based controls or physical controls such as security doors.

 In an automated audit a computer system is used to monitor and report on the systems that are under scrutiny.
 The logs produced by systems or applications are examined to achieve automated security auditing, bringing us back to the use of a SIEM tool.
 SIEM tools are able to handle a wide variety of log formats, from a wide variety of log sources.
 The difficulty will always be in determining exactly what the information in any given log source actually means.
 An application developer is free to log whichever events they choose, and to log those events in any format they choose.